 Now that we’re all practicing social distancing to stop the spread of coronavirus (COVID-19), it’s normal to get a little cabin fever.
-Because now’s not the time to travel the world or visit aquariums and nature preserves, we have to get creative about how we can still explore the natural world.
+As today is Earth Day, it’s even harder not to be able to get out and celebrate Mother Nature.
+While it’s not the time to travel the world or visit aquariums and nature preserves, we have to get creative about how we can still explore our natural world.
 Thankfully, Disney+ has joined forces with National Geographic to give us nature documentaries that feel like a breath of fresh air.

 Subscribe to Disney+ here.
 Then scroll through to see our picks for must-watch nature documentaries.
 Please report back on the most amazing things you saw.

 While we’re all busy staying put, we can watch animals across the planet on their migration journeys.
 This National Geographic docuseries follows different species through their often-harrowing, life-depends-on-it migrations, including penguins, desert elephants, crabs, sperm whales, wildebeests, and more.
 If you’re into a more zen, meditative moment, episode 6 is narration-free and full of gorgeous nature imagery.

 This is no ordinary nature documentary.
 One Strange Rock is a 10-episode docuseries that tells the story of life on Earth from the perspective of the only people who have truly left it: astronauts.
 The visuals are straight-up stunning.
 Then again, of course they are.
 Darren Aronofsky, who directed Black Swan and Mother!, directs and the award-winning Jane Root produces.
 If you need any further reason to watch, Will Smith narrates and hosts.

 America’s National Parks